Floydlang/floyd/Docs/Floyd script reference.md

 	json_value b = "Hello!";
 	json_value c = {"hello": 1, "bye": 3};

-	//	Notice that json objects are more lax than Floyd: you can mix different types of values in the same object or array. json_value d = { "pigcount": 3, "pigcolor": "pink" };
+	//	Notice that json objects are more lax than Floyd: you can
+	//	mix different types of values in the same object or array.
+Floyd hold one value-type only.

+	json_value d = { "pigcount": 3, "pigcolor": "pink" };

 	assert(a == 13);